athomasq/athomasq.github.io/essays/investing-in-public.md

 <br/>

-## 2. Caveats and Warnings
+## 3. Caveats, Disclaimers, and Other Mealy-Mouthed Hedges

-Caveats, disclaimers, and other mealy-mouthed hedges:

-* None of this is remotely statistically significant.
-I wouldn't advise drawing any sort of conclusions from my process, portfolio, or results so far.

-* I'm an experienced investor in public markets and I know a fair bit about running startups, but I'm not a professional venture investor.
+I'm an experienced investor in public markets and I know a fair bit about running startups, but I'm not a professional venture investor.
 This puts me firmly in the Dunning-Kruger danger zone for this stuff.

 Some of what I hypothesize is likely to be obvious; and some of it is likely to be flat out wrong.

-* I'm trying hard not to be a tourist or trend-chaser, but it's hard to disentangle skill, luck, unsustainable market dynamics, and genuine macro trends.
+I'm trying hard not to be a tourist or trend-chaser, but it's hard to disentangle skill, luck, unsustainable market dynamics, and genuine macro trends.

+None of the data in this essay is remotely statistically significant.
+I wouldn't advise drawing any sort of conclusions from my process, portfolio, or results so far.
+(Except my general awesomeness of course).

-* I probably contradict myself a dozen times in these notes; partly because I don't believe consistency is necessarily a virtue for investors, and partly because I don't know all the answers so I'm thinking in public.
+I probably contradict myself a dozen times in these notes; partly because I don't believe consistency is necessarily a virtue for investors, and partly because I don't know all the answers, so I'm thinking out loud in public.

-* This essay is verbose, opinionated and self-indulgent, but it has its flaws as well.
+This essay is verbose, opinionated and self-indulgent, but it has its flaws as well.

+With all that out of the way, let's get started!

 [Back to Top ↩](/investing-in-public#table-of-contents)

 <br/>